ZK-Protocol/Native-Privacy-Asset-Protocol-Whitepaper/README.md

 This protocol is an open-source, permissionless infrastructure based on zero-knowledge proofs (zk-SNARKs), designed for Ethereum and its compatible multi-chain ecosystem to provide **native privacy asset** issuance and trading capabilities.
 Unlike traditional mixing protocols, native privacy assets possess privacy attributes from their inception, allowing anyone to issue and use them as easily as ERC-20 tokens.

-The protocol introduces the **ZRC-20 standard** and **factory model**, supporting fair launch and composability.
+The protocol introduces the **ZRC-20 standard**, providing a **permissionless foundation** for privacy token implementations with full composability.
 Through innovative **tiered/dual-layer Merkle tree architecture**, efficient **zk-SNARK proof systems**, and forward-looking **pv1 multi-chain privacy address format**, it achieves a balance between performance, scalability, and compliance.

 **Beyond native privacy assets**, ZRC-20's standardized interface unlocks additional ecosystem value:
 - **Wrapper Protocols**: Adding privacy to existing ERC-20 tokens (DAI → zDAI → DAI)